Initiatives Aiming for Zero Traffic Collision Fatalities

 Japan:Trends in Fatality Rates Involving Automobiles per 10,000 Registered Vehicles in Japan

-Source : Honda’s analysis based on the Institute for Traffic Accident Research and Data Analysis (ITARDA).
-The national average for Japan is based on annual traffic statistics for automobiles and motorized bicycles.
+Source: Honda’s analysis based on the Institute for Traffic Accident Research and Data Analysis (ITARDA).
+Japan average is based on annual traffic statistics for automobiles and motorized bicycles.

-Trends in Fatality Rates Involving Automobiles per 10,000 Registered Vehicles in the U.S.
+Trends in Fatality Rates Involving Automobiles per 10,000 Registered Vehicles in the United States

-U.S.A.:Trends in Fatality Rates Involving Automobiles per 10,000 Registered Vehicles in the U.S.
+U.S.A.:Trends in Fatality Rates Involving Automobiles per 10,000 Registered Vehicles in the United States

-Source : Honda’s analysis based on NHTSA Fatality Analysis Reporting System (FARS) data.
-The U.S. totals are based on the TSF Fatality Rate per Registered Vehicles.
+Source: Honda’s analysis based on NHTSA Fatality Analysis Reporting System (FARS) data.
+The United States average is based on the Fatality Rate per 100,000 Registered Vehicles of the Traffic Safety Facts (TSF).

 Toward 2030

-As a milestone towards zero traffic collision fatalities, Honda aims to 50% of current traffic collision fatalities involving Honda automobiles and motorcycles worldwide by 2030.
+As a milestone towards zero traffic collision fatalities, Honda aims to 50% of current traffic collision fatalities involving Honda automobiles and motorcycles globally by 2030.

 Toward 2050